sergiors99/impact_project_ie_group13/readme.txt

 Ethics Statement:
 "I hereby certify that this report and the accompanying presentation is my own original work in its entirety, unless where indicated and referenced."

+Code wille be uploaded on the 10th of July.